Leprosy in Louisiana: Death

-When a resident of Carville died, he or she could be buried in the leprosarium's cemetery, if the family couldn't afford to bring the body home or the patient preferred to be buried at the hospital.
+Residents of Carville could be buried in the leprosarium's cemetery, if the family couldn't afford to bring the body home or the patient preferred to be buried at the hospital.
 Each patient received a tombstone that contained his or her name—either their real name or pseudonym—and case number.

 Personalities

 Many physicians in Louisiana have devoted their lives to researching leprosy.
 Additionally, numerous patients of Carville have worked to bring attention to the disease.